 Advice for private rented tenants

 Does your property need to be adapted for a disabled person?
 Has your boiler fallen into disrepair?
 Would you like central heating installed in place of a less efficient system?
-If the answer is yes, the Council may be able to help.

-The following grants may be available to you:
+If the answer is 'Yes', the council may be able to help.
+The following grants may be available to you.

 Disabled Facilities Grant (DFG)

-This is a mandatory grant to help towards the cost of adapting a disabled person’s home so that he/she can continue to live there and have access to the normal household facilities.
-The grant is available to owner-occupiers and private tenants who have been referred by the Council’s occupational therapist.
+A mandatory grant to help towards the cost of adapting a disabled person’s home to allow them to continue to live there.
+The grant is available to owner-occupiers and private tenants who have been referred by the council’s occupational therapist.
 A landlord can also apply on his/her tenant’s behalf.
-The maximum grant is £30,000 but it is means-tested so the disabled person may need to make a contribution depending on his/her income and that of any partner (except where the adaptations are for a child).
+If you rent your home from the council or a housing association, visit our Grants and adaptations page.

-Keep Warm Grant
+Keep Warm grant

 A home owner or tenant of a property may apply for a grant up to a maximum of £7,500 per dwelling.
 This grant is intended to provide a decent level of warmth in the home and improve its overall energy efficiency (known as a “SAP rating”).
 Works will typically include the installation of a more efficient central heating system and, where possible, insulation works.